grirgz/param/README.md

 Param is a framework that allow you to easily develop your custom graphical interface and connect your controllers to it.

+In an environment like Supercollider, you don't want a monolithic DAW that force you to work like the developpers have decided.
+Your interface should evolve with your workflow.
+But you don't want take hours to manage details of GUI building.
+The solution is a framework offering basic building blocks and managing internal circuitery for you.

 Disclaimer: this is a work in progress, some parts are broken, some parts are unfinished, some API can change.
 Help is welcome

 ## Design your sound